volab/IoT_EPS/_1_userDoc/source/softDev.rst

  `<codeDoc\\html\\index.html>`_

 ====================================================================================================
-Software architecture
+Software architecture or how does it work
 ====================================================================================================
 Some words on software architecture @13/07/2020

 Major points
 ====================================================================================================

-one main ino file with its .h : IoT_EPS in the header file we can find includes and config informations. (to be changed - see project todo list)
+One main .ino file with its .h : IoT_EPS.
+In the header file we can find include and config informations. (to be changed - see project todo list)

 A lot of usage of global variables and objects (not very optimal). :ref:`See variables list<refVariableList>`

 Usage of one big json file (except for credentials) to store plugs information and application parameters.
-Not optimal.
+Not optimal (a better choice would be one file for general informations and one file for flugs parameters and perhaps one file by plug).

-Usage of static functions in some object like Crtc.
+Usage of static functions in some object like Crtc du to usage of external library.

-Usage of a pseudo object in SerialCommand (just a struct)
+Usage of a pseudo object in SerialCommand (just a struct) due to reuse of code from an other project.

 The embedded html server is based on ESP8266webserver class

-file system globale SPIFFS is based on ESP8266 core
+Global File system SPIFFS is based on ESP8266 core

 Operations
 ====================================================================================================